michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

 = 4.3.3 =
+- Fixed an issue that on some sites with a database of the utf8-mb4 type collation got an error " Specified key was too long; max key length is 1000 bytes...".
 - Fixed a bug that caused an error "database error Duplicate entry '...' for key 'product_id' for query ..." when activating a plugin after downgrading it.

 = 4.3.2 - 09/28/2020 =